openvswitch/ovs/INSTALL.KVM.md

 ovs-vsctl del-port ${switch} $1
 ```

-At the end of [INSTALL.md], it describes basic usage of creating
+At the end of [INSTALL.rst], it describes basic usage of creating
 bridges and ports.
 If you haven't already, create a bridge named
 br0 with the following command: